n3mo/data-science/README.md

 (hist* lst)
 ```

 Generating discrete histograms of sorted observed frequencies in a sample requires several unnecessarily unwieldy steps.
 This should be easier.
 Now it is. `hist` returns a renderer that produces a sorted, discrete histogram of observed frequencies. `hist*` plots the renderer for you for convenience.
+Both functions use `sorted-counts` to sort and group the data.

 Examples: